Google Data Studio Tutorial

 data studio

-As Google Sheets expert Ben Collins points out, this trick will also standardize any custom naming; for example, if some people on your team used “chat” for a campaign and others used “Chat,” the UPPER function aggregates both.
+this trick will also standardize any custom naming; for example, if some people on your team used “chat” for a campaign and others used “Chat,” the UPPER feature aggregates both.

 Then use the CONCATENATE function to join the City and Country fields.